agent-ready/graphql-schema-to-mcp-server-converter/README.md

 This is a simple tool that converts a GraphQL schema to a MCP Server.

 So far, we are expecting a graphql schema json representation.
+You can use https://github.com/ritz078/transform to help convert your graphql schema to the expected format.

 ## Setup